What is a CMMS?

 • Attach associated documentation, repair and safety media

-Preventive maintenance: Automate work order initiation based on time, usage or triggered events.
+Automate work order initiation based on time, usage or triggered events.
 Use preventive maintenance to organize and associate assets across multiple orders.
 Sequence and schedule preventive work orders.

-Materials and inventory management: Inventory, distribute and reclaim maintenance and repair operation (MRO) equipment and materials across storage areas, distribution centers and facilities.
+Inventory, distribute and reclaim maintenance and repair operation (MRO) equipment and materials across storage areas, distribution centers and facilities.
 Manage suppliers, track inventory costs and automate resupply.

-Reporting, analysis and auditing: Generate reports across maintenance categories such as asset availability, materials usage, labor and material costs, supplier assessments and more.
+Generate reports across maintenance categories such as asset availability, materials usage, labor and material costs, supplier assessments and more.
 Analyze information to understand asset availability, performance trends, MRO inventory optimization and other information to support business decisions and gather and organize information for audits.¹

-See the IBM Maximo Application Suite
+See the IBM® Maximo® Application Suite

 The history of CMMS